felleg/felleg.gitlab.io-backup/content/posts/20210406-marionintendo-complete-works.md

 point.
 It's a huge part of who I am and who I used to be, and I figured there was the off-chance that one of my readers would enjoy discovering this aspect of my past life.

+I thus present to you: the MarioNintendo Complete Works!

+This is a collection of songs playable on Stepmania, and more recently Etterna.
+It is a game where you use your hands to tap arrows to the beat (similarly to Dance Dance Revolution).
+The "MarioNintendo" in the archive's name doesn't refer to the nature of the music in the pack (i.e. these are not all songs from Mario games, though there are some).
+"MarioNintendo" is simply the username I chose for myself when I was 10 years old!
+I retired the username in 2019 when this archive was made available to all.

+Here is an example of a song I charted for the game:

+{{< youtube 5kxCaogcTyY >}}

 That was back when I was part of a vibrant community and was able to push my creativity on a daily basis.
 While the game doesn't suit me now (my "gamer hands" are starting to hurt more quickly than ever in long play sessions), I am nostalgic about all the great interactions I was able to have through the game.